Back Pain After a Car Accident

 Back Pain is a Common Result of Car Accidents

 While there are a range of incidents that can lead to a back injury, car accidents are at the top of the list.
 One example of a specific back injury that often occurs after a car accident is the muscles that surround the spine get damaged.
-Even if those muscles recover, they may be part more prone to future complications than they would be if the individual had never experienced any trauma.
+Even if those muscles recover, they may be more prone to future complications than they would be if the individual had never experienced any trauma.

 Lower Back Pain

-The human back has 24 vertebrae that extend from the neck to lower back.
+The human back has 24 vertebrae that extend from the neck to the lower back.
 In between those vertebrae are a total of 23 discs.
 The primary role of these discs is to act as a cushion.
 However, the force associated with an auto accident can cause one or more of those discs to get herniated or bulge out of their normal position.
 This specific type of back injury is especially common in the lower region of the back.
 Along with bulging and herniated discs, compression fractures are another common type of injury that can cause very severe pain in the lower back.

 Upper Back Pain

 Injuries to soft tissue often occur in the upper back.
 Whether the specific type of damage takes the form of a bruise or tear, the result can be very significant pain in the upper back.
 Flexion distraction fractures may also cause severe pain in the upper back.
 This injury actually occurs when people are wearing seatbelts.
 Although it’s always best to wear a seatbelt, the way this safety device anchors the lower part of the body can cause a large amount of pressure on the upper back.
-That huge amount of pressure can cause one of stress and even fractures of the upper vertebrae.
+That pressure can cause stress and even fractures of the upper vertebrae.

 Neck and Back Pain